Raistlfiren/garmin-csv-plan/README.md

 **You can remove the -m and -p flag by copying `.env` to `.env.local` AND updating the file with your username and password under
 `GARMIN_USERNAME` and `GARMIN_PASSWORD`.**

+If you have pool workouts included in your plan, then you must specify the `--pool-size` option with the length of the pool.
+Ex.:
+25yds
+100m

 ```shell

 # Basic example of importing workouts into Garmin